 Reading Time: 5 minutes Story point estimates are relative and subjective, factoring in a team's unique blend of experience and skills.
 They shouldn't be used for procurement and billing.
 According to the Hawthorne effect, Story points-based procurement incentivizes the delivery of Story Points, not the value, and by manipulating them you can easily trick the system.

 Many companies show big misconceptions in using the notions of value and value-creation.
 Value is hard to measure.
-Instead of measuring the actual value, companies often tend to place proxies there.
+To measure the value of their products, companies often tend to place different kinds of proxies there.

 However, the Agile Community, Agile Product Development, and Design Thinking use the term „Value-Driven Development“ frequently with a clear understanding of “value”.
 This interpretation differs dramatically from the traditional Value-Stream approach of Lean Manufacturing.